 We’ve talked a lot about what good email signatures should and shouldn’t include, but what does it all look like when it’s put together?

 Here are some great examples of email signatures.

 The only issue with this email signature is that it lacks the person’s full name.
 Otherwise, it’s pretty much perfect, except for the fact that it’s a template and doesn’t have real contact information.

-You can see this Volodymyr because he included a clear image of himself.
+You can see this Volodymyr because he included a clear image of himself in the email signature.
 There’s also a nice CTA at the bottom, the “Let’s meet at MarketCon” graphic.

 Since this event lasts just three days, obviously, once MarketCon ends, we’re sure Volodymyr would change the email signature to something else.

-Still, if you’re trying to promote a limited-time event, try using this as a template.
+Still, if you’re trying to promote a limited-time event, try using this email signature as a template.